 Criterion Description Specific location of the The area known as the Rugby Field. viewpoint Description and purpose The present ground comprising of approximately ten acres of land and a layout containing three full size pitches, was acquired in 1965.
-After draining and seeding the playing facility came into use in 1969 with the initial prefabricated clubhouse coming into use in 1970.
+After draining and

+Criterion Description seeding the playing facility came into use in 1969 with the initial prefabricated clubhouse coming into use in 1970.
 The club has continued to develop and now caters for men, ladies and juniors with training and formal competitive games.
 Direction of the view North Is the view publicly The public can walk in the area but not for dogs off lead. accessible?
 The land is managed by the club and does allow spectators to games.
 Quality of the view - Very open view as surrounded by farmland and condition gatehouse lane.
 Planning history It has a history of approved planning to expand the changing rooms and club house which is managed by the club.
-Scenic quality of the view Does this view fall within Within the Norfell Coast ACNIP designation any landscape Within the Norfolk Coast AONB designation. designations e.g., AONB?
-What national and local The view falls within the National Character Area character area type NCA76- Northwest Norfolk and within the Local does this view fall Landscape Character Areas- 'open coastal marshes', within? 'drained coastal marshes' and 'wooded slopes with estate land'.
-Conservation interest
+Scenic quality of the view Does this view fall within Within the Norfolk Coast AONB designation. any landscape designations e.g., AONB?
+What national and local The view falls within the National Character Area character area type NCA76- Northwest Norfolk and within the Local does this view fall Landscape Character Areas- 'open coastal marshes', within? 'drained coastal marshes' and 'wooded slopes with Conservation interest estate land'.
+Conservation interest Recreational value Excellent giving well managed fitness for sport across all age groups and sexes.
+Organises a range of events through the year which are again well managed with the parking off road and access management.

-Criterion Description

-Recreational value Excellent giving well managed fitness for sport across all

-age groups and sexes.
-Organises a range of events

-through the year which are again well managed with the

-parking off road and access management.

 Rarity

-NATE OF THE PERSON OF THE PERS

-What is the view Open green space.
+Criterion Description What is the view representative of?
+Open green space.

-representative of?

 Perception of the view?
 Well regarded and well maintained.
-In the 2022

-Neighbourhood Plan Survey, parishioners cited this as one of their favourite views in the village that they were

-passionate to preserve.

-Are there any

-associations with the

-view e.g. historic?
+In the 2022 Neighbourhood Plan Survey, parishioners cited this as one of their favourite views in the village that they were passionate to preserve.
+Are there any associations with the view e.g. historic?
 Map reference point View 8.